opentelekomcloud/python-otcextensions/doc/source/contributor/index.rst

 -------

 The project contains three test packages, one for unit tests, one for functional tests and one for examples tests.
 The ``openstack.tests.unit`` package tests the SDK's features in isolation.
 The ``openstack.tests.functional`` and ``openstack.tests.examples`` packages test the SDK's features and examples against an OpenStack cloud.

 .. toctree::

    testing

 Example SDK Service and Resource Implementation
 -----------------------------------------------

-Does this SDK not do what you need it to do?
-Is it missing a service?
-Are you a developer on another project who wants to add their service?
+Do the OTC Extensions not do what you need them to do?
+Are they missing a service?
+Are you a developer on another project who wants to add a service?
 You're in the right place.
-Below are examples of how to add new features to the OpenStack SDK.
+Below are examples of how to add new features to the project.

 .. toctree::
    :maxdepth: 2